StrangeJay/AWS_CICD/journal.md

 ![](img/bb21.png)

-- On Bitbucket, click the **chevron down icon** located near the 'main' branch name.
-A dropdown menu should appear, where you should confirm that you see both the **main and aws-ci branches** listed.
+- On Bitbucket, click the **chevron down icon**㉕ located near the 'main' branch name.
+A dropdown menu should appear, where you should confirm that you see both the **main and aws-ci branches**㉖ listed.

 ![](img/bb22.png)